Whatsapp | Call Now +966 82 52 321

 Location

 Masjid al-Jinn is very accessible.
-It is located approximately 1 to 1.5 kilometers from the northern side of Masjid Al-Haram.
+It is located approximately 1 to 1.5 kilometers north of Masjid Al-Haram.
 It is situated on the main road, almost directly across from the entrance to the Jannat Al-Mu’alla cemetery.

 Getting There